-Term Description EPA Environmental Protection Agency Inorganic Contaminants Contaminants such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming.
+Term Description AL Action Level: The concentration of contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+EPA Environmental Protection Agency Inorganic Contaminants Contaminants such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming.
 These contaminants may be present in source water.
 MCL Maximum Contaminant Level is the highest level of contaminant that is allowed in the drinking water.
 MCLs are set as close as to the MCLGs as feasible using the best available treatment technology.
 MCLG Maximum Contaminant Level Goal is the level of a contaminant in drinking water below which there is no known expected risk to health MCLGs allow a margin of safety.
 Microbial Contaminants/ Pathogens Disease causing organisms such as bacteria and viruses, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife.
 Common sources are animal and human fecal wastes.
 These contaminants may be present in source water.
 NA Not Applicable ND Not Detected is a term used when a laboratory analysis demonstrates that the constituent is not present.
 PPM Parts per Million or milligrams per liter (mg/l) equals one part per million and corresponds to one minute in to years or a single penny in \$10,000.
-RUL Recommended Upper Limit: the highest level of a constituent of drinking water that is recommended in order to protect aesthetic quality.
+PPB Parts per Billion An even finder measure of concentration.
+One Part per billion corresponds to one penny in \$10,000.000.
+PPT Parts per Trillion.
+An even finder measure of concentration.
+One Part per trillion corresponds to one penny in \$100,000.000 RUL Recommended Upper Limit : the highest level of a constituent of drinking water that is recommended in order to protect aesthetic quality.